rouzwawi/modef/README.md

 		id: function(id) { return { _id: id }; }
 	});

-### render
-A callback function for rendering the entity
+`render:` - A callback function for rendering the entity

-### id
-A function for creating a mongoose query object from the :id parameter
+`id:` - A function for creating a mongoose query object from the :id parameter

 ## Populating connections